 About…

-A near-fatal motorcycle accident in 2023 left my right arm unusable, so I relearned to paint with my reconstructed left hand.
-This journey shapes my art, a bridge between loss and resilience, memory and hope.
+This journey of recovery shapes my art, a bridge between loss and resilience, memory and hope.
 Grinding pigments in a molcajete and mixing LA soil into paint, I create textured surfaces that invite viewers to “touch” with their eyes.
 Blues and purples from Oaxaca’s pigments meet the earth’s grit, evoking stillness and movement.

 Contact